 Our very first stop on our North tour of the isle was Fort Adelaide – Citadel at Port Louis.
-From a vintage point inside the Citadel, you can see old buildings standing in juxtaposition to the modern skyscrapers.
+From a vantage point inside the Citadel, you can see old buildings standing in juxtaposition to the modern skyscrapers.

 On our left, was the Champs de Mars racecourse, hard to miss for it is the only green patch in the busy city of Port Louis.

 Walking through the waterfront, we saw a special performance by the locals and tried to capture our beautiful afternoon under the umbrellas.
-You can spend a lot of time wandering around the stores, relaxing and soaking up sun.
+You can spend a lot of time wandering around the stores, relaxing and soaking up the sun.

 One of the hidden gems of Mauritius is the Blue Penny Museum which is dedicated to the art and history of Mauritius.
-If you are someone who enjoys learning about history and culture of a place, then Blue Penny Museum should be on your list of places to visit in Mauritius.
+If you are someone who enjoys learning about the history and culture of a place, then Blue Penny Museum should be on your list of places to visit in Mauritius.

 Top Tip: You will get the souvenirs for very cheap here in comparison to other parts in Mauritius.

 Day 5 was really exciting because we got the entire day to ourselves.
 The majority of my group decided to spend our leisure day at Casela Nature Park, one of the two animal parks on the island, the other one being La Vanille Nature Park.
 Our day at Casela Nature Park needs its own blog post, so here it is in detail.

 We have heard about the Blue Safari Submarines a lot before coming to Mauritius and luckily we were staying near it.
 To make our already exciting holiday more exciting, we decided to take an incredible two-hour under-water excursion on our 6th Day which was a leisure day for us.